Classic Man

 "Classic Man" is a song by Nigerian-American rapper Jidenna, released on February 3, 2015, as his commercial debut single by Epic Records.
-The song, which features vocals from fellow American singer Roman GianArthur, was included on Janelle Monáe's Wondaland Records collective EP, The Eephus, as the lead single.
+The song, which features vocals from American singer Roman GianArthur, was included on Janelle Monáe's Wondaland Records collective EP, The Eephus, as the lead single.
 In December 2015, it was nominated for a Grammy Award for Best Rap/Sung Performance.
 The song was produced by Jidenna, alongside Nana Kwabena and Nate "Rocket" Wonder.

 Composition

 The song credits the writers of Australian rapper Iggy Azalea's 2014 single "Fancy", which Jidenna attributes to the similarity between the two songs and the increased caution of the record industry following the copyright infringement verdict against "Blurred Lines".

 Music video

 The music video of the song was released to YouTube on February 20, 2015.
 The video shows Jidenna at a party, walking on the street, and at a martial arts school.
 The video was directed by Alan Ferguson.
 The music video for the remix was released on July 15, 2015.
 It features Jidenna and Kendrick Lamar rapping in various locations.
 Ty Dolla Sign, Janelle Monáe, Issa Rae, Roman GianArthur, and Hit-Boy make cameo appearances in the music video.